Lemix028/Archipelago-NewSuperMarioBrosDS/worlds/nsmbds/docs/Roadmap.md

     - Secondary paths are unlocked to Towers
     - Toggle Secret Exit Progression Logic (including access to worlds and Toad Houses behind Secret Exits)
 - Bugs
-    - Deathlink trigger if you return out a level
+    - Deathlink trigger if you return to the overworld

 ## Planned